When an employee is not required to work their notice

-An employer cannot force an employee to agree to payment in lieu of notice.
+The employer can ask the employee to agree to payment in lieu of notice.

-If an employer is considering payment in lieu of notice and it's not in the contract, they should get legal advice.
+If you are an employer considering payment in lieu of notice and it's not in your employee's contract, you should get legal advice.

 Garden leave (or gardening leave) is when an employer tells an employee not to work either part or all of their notice period.